TrellixVulnTeam/swahilipython_SCMU/Doc/reference/datamodel.rst

    inverts the result unless it is ``NotImplemented``.
 There are no other implied relationships among the comparison operators, for example, the truth of ``(x<y or x==y)`` does not imply ``x<=y``.
-   To automatically generate ordering operations from a single root operation, see :func:`functools.total_ordering`.
+   To automatically generate ordering operations kutoka a single root operation, see :func:`functools.total_ordering`.

    See the paragraph on :meth:`__hash__` for